Helping The Community

 The Board of Trustees or its appointed representative(s) shall conduct a review of the books and minutes of the past calendar year during the period of January 3 through March 31 of the following calendar year.

-Notices of meetings and their locations, as well as other Association affairs which require written notice, shall be sent first class mail to the last recorded address of each member.
+Notices of meetings and their locations, as well as other Association affairs which require written notice, shall be mail to the last recorded address of each Member.
 Each member shall be responsible for sending the Executive Officer any changes of the address for the record.